GatlingPeaShooter/GatlingPeaShooter.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am a second-year PhD student. studying computer science at UC Santa Cruz, advised by [Prof. Chenguang Wang](https://cgraywang.github.io/).
+I am a second-year PhD student. studying computer science at UC Santa Cruz, advised by [Prof. Chenguang Wang](https://cgraywang.github.io/).
 Previously, I earned a Bachelor of Engineering degree from Xidian University and a Master of Engineering degree in Signal and Information Systems from the University of Chinese Academy of Sciences.
 You can find my CV [here](https://drive.google.com/file/d/1SLrocl8O0P6M5c_2K5NZ5FKz0zB6CSQ3/view?usp=sharing).